databox/databox-python/README.md

 python setup.py install
 ```

-You can also add following line to `requirements.txt`:
+You can also add following line to `requirements.txt` and get latest master:

 ````
 git+https://github.com/databox/databox-python.git